John Gilpin (dancer): Life and career

 Between 1965 and 1967 Gilpin served London Festival Ballet as its artistic director.

-Gilpin appeared in the play Invitation to the Dance by Maxim Mazumdar's which was based on his life.
+Gilpin appeared in the play Invitation to the Dance by Maxim Mazumdar which was based on his life.
 In 1981 he starred in Italy as Oberon in Lindsay Kemp's Midsummer Night's Dream.
 In 1957, Gilpin won the Nijinsky Prize in Paris.
 His partners included Danilova, Fonteyn, Markova, Sibley, Park, Seymour and Shearer.

 Gilpin was the recipient of several prizes: the Vaslav Nijinsky (1958), the Etoile d'Or (1964) and the Queen Elizabeth II Coronation Award for services to British Ballet (1963).

 In 1982 Gilpin published an autobiography, A Dance With Life.